Is Ghost Bath Really China's Answer to Deafheaven?

 Now that restrictions have loosened somewhat and more bands are cropping up, depressive, atmospheric black metal like the aforementioned Be Persecuted, Deep Mountains, Heartless, and Ghost Bath seems to be the go-to genre for Chinese metal musicians (though the 182 active metal bands the Encyclopedia Metallum lists for China span a variety of genres).
 The Ministry of Culture still keeps an eagle eye on proceedings, but Western bands like Sonic Youth, Nine Inch Nails, and even the Rolling Stones—who were famously shut out in the 60s—have launched successful recent Chinese tours, while DIY bands like Corrupt Absolute have turned Chinese touring-as-a-Westerner into an art, and this month alone, Arch Enemy, Bane, and Katy Perry will roll through the Middle Kingdom.
 There's big money to be made in China's booming economy, and bigger artists (and savvy DIY bands) are swooping in.

-I did my best to find out.
+I did my best to find out—though they didn't make it easy, and their refusal to come clean about their whereabouts is more than a little sketchy.
 The rest of my questions were answered collectively, under the band's chosen alias, -无名 (Nameless).

 Your debut album, Moonlover, has already gotten quite a few comparisons to Deafheaven's Sunbather.
 How do you feel about that?
 Would you name them as an inspiration—or, do you think people are just reaching for an easy comparison?